htejera/publii-marquee-feed-plugin/README.md

 ## License

 This plugin is released under the MIT License.
 See the bundled [LICENSE](https://github.com/htejera/publii-marquee-feed-plugin/blob/main/LICENSE) file for details.
-The author of the icon is designmodo.
+Vectors and icons by <a href="https://github.com/designmodo/Flat-UI?ref=svgrepo.com" target="_blank">Designmodo</a> in MIT License via <a href="https://www.svgrepo.com/" target="_blank">SVG Repo</a>